See Also:Chapter 5, "Classification"

 Naive Bayes calculates a probability by dividing the percentage of pairwise occurrences by the percentage of singleton occurrences.
 If these percentages are very small for a given predictor, they probably will not contribute to the effectiveness of the model.
 Occurrences below a certain threshold can usually be ignored.

-Two build settings are available for adjusting the probability thresholds.
-You can specify:
+Two build settings are available for adjusting the probability thresholds:

-the minimum percentage of pairwise occurrences required for including a predictor in the model
+NABS_PAIRWISE_THRESHOLD —The minimum percentage of pairwise occurrences required for including a predictor in the model.

-the minimum percentage of singleton occurrences required for including a predictor in the model
+NABS_SINGLETON_THRESHOLD — The minimum percentage of singleton occurrences required for including a predictor in the model.

 Automatic Data Preparation performs supervised binning for Naive Bayes.
 Supervised binning uses decision trees to create the optimal bin boundaries.
 Both categorical and numerical attributes are binned.